isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ===========================================

-In certain cases, it is useful to mix relay address information (introduced in :ref:`dhcp6-relay-override`), with client classification, explained in :ref:`classify`.
+In certain cases, it is useful to mix relay address information (introduced in :ref:`dhcp6-relay-override`) with client classification (explained in :ref:`classify`).
 One specific example is in a cable network, where modems typically get addresses from a different subnet than all the devices connected behind them.

-Let us assume that there is one CMTS (Cable Modem Termination System) with one CM MAC (a physical link that modems are connected to).
-We want the modems to get addresses from the 3000::/64 subnet, while everything connected behind the modems should get addresses from another subnet (2001:db8:1::/64).
+Let us assume that there is one Cable Modem Termination System (CMTS) with one CM MAC (a physical link that modems are connected to).
+We want the modems to get addresses from the 3000::/64 subnet, while everything connected behind the modems should get addresses from the 2001:db8:1::/64 subnet.
 The CMTS that acts as a relay uses address 3000::1.
-The following configuration can serve that configuration:
+The following configuration can serve that situation:

 ::